Insured Nomads Review: Honest Take for Full‑Time Travelers

 When you’re picking insurance as a nomad, trust is everything.
 The good news is Insured Nomads checks out.

-They’re a U.S.-registered company based in Alabama, and their plans are backed by big-name insurers like Tokio Marine HCC and Crum & Forster, both known for financial strength and global coverage.
-That means your policy isn’t just coming from a random startup, but it’s underwritten by established players in the insurance world.
+Their travel plans come from their U.S.-registered company based in Alabama, and their plans are backed by big-name insurers like Nationwide and Crum & Forster, both known for financial strength and stability (A+ rated) coverage.
+That means your policy is underwritten by established players in the insurance world.

 Which Insurance Plans Does Insured Nomads Offer?

 Insured Nomads keeps things pretty simple.
-They’ve basically got two options: one for short trips and one for when you’re living abroad long-term.
+They’ve got three options: two for short trips and one series for when you’re living abroad long-term.

-Main focus Full medical coverage for living abroad Emergency medical coverage for travel
+Main focus Full medical coverage for living abroad Accident and illness coverage for outside your passport country Emergency medical coverage for travel

-Type of medical coverage Routine care, hospitalization, prescriptions, mental health (add-ons) Emergencies, accidents, evacuation
+Type of medical coverage Routine care, hospitalization, prescriptions, mental health (add-ons) Illness and emergency coverage Emergencies, accidents, evacuation

 Medical evacuation